 Hamana later generalized his result \cite{hamana1985} to $G$-operator systems, i.e., operator systems with an action of a discrete group $G$ by complete order isomorphisms, proving that any such system $S$ has a unique $G$-injective envelope $I_G(S)$ in the category of $G$-operator systems and unital $G$-equivariant completely positive maps.
 In this paper we consider the structure of the $G$-injective envelope of a unital $C^*$-algebra with an action of a discrete group $G$.

 Recently the notion of a $G$-injective envelope of a $G$-$C^*$-algebra has surfaced as a helpful device in uncovering the ideal structure of the reduced group $C^*$-algebra and reduced crossed products associated to a discrete group $G$.
-Perhaps the most celebrated application is Kalantar and Kennedy's characterisation of $C^*$-simplicity of a discrete group $G$ \cite{kalantarkennedy}.
-Recall that a group is said to be \emph{$C^*$-simple} if its associated reduced group $C^*$-algebra is simple.
-Kalantar and Kennedy proved that $G$ is $C^*$-simple if and only if the action of $G$ on the maximal ideal space of the $G$-injective envelope $I_G(\CC)$ is free.
-This was later generalized by Kawabe \cite{kawabe}, who proved for any unital commutative $G$-$C^*$-algebra $A$ that the action of $G$ on $A$ satisfies the \emph{intersection property} if and only if the action of $G$ on the maximal ideal space of the commutative $C^*$-algebra $I_G(A)$ is free.
-We recall that the action of a discrete group $G$ on a $C^*$-algebra $A$ is said to satisfy the intersection property if every non-zero ideal in the associated reduced crossed product $A\rtimes_r G$ has non-zero intersection with $A$.
+Perhaps the most celebrated application has been Kalantar and Kennedy's characterizations of simplicity of the reduced group $C^*$-algebra of a discrete group \cite{kalantarkennedy}.
+We say that a discrete group $G$ is \emph{$C^*$-simple} if its associated reduced group $C^*$-algebra is simple.
+Kalantar and Kennedy then proved that $G$ is $C^*$-simple if and only if the action of $G$ on the maximal ideal space of the $G$-injective envelope $I_G(\CC)$ is free.